-One of the most common questions among people with diabetes is whether they can drink alcohol.
-The real answer is more complicated than you might expect, so it really is ‘it depends.’
+One of the most common questions among those with diabetes is whether they can drink alcohol.
+The real answer is more complicated than people might expect, so it is ‘it depends.’

-There are many health reasons why people should avoid alcohol, some of them linked to diabetes and others to a different health complication.
-That’s why it’s best to consult your healthcare provider if you have any doubts or concerns.
+There are many health reasons why people should avoid alcohol, some of them linked to diabetes and others to different health complications.
+That’s why it’s best to consult our healthcare provider if we have any doubts or concerns.

-Even though you might have a hard time finding a health organization that recommends drinking alcohol, there are some who agree moderate alcohol consumption is not-off limits to some people.
+Even though we might have a hard time finding a health organization that recommends drinking alcohol, some agree moderate alcohol consumption is not-off limits to some people.

 They include the American Cancer Society, the American Heart Organization, and the American Diabetes Association.